dplyr join() Exercises: 10 Left, Right, Inner & Full Join Problems

 Tip

 These three exercises use one join each.
-If you can get them right, you understand the core mechanics.
-Expected row counts are given — match them exactly.
+If you get them right, you understand the core mechanics.
+Match the expected row counts exactly.

 Exercise 1: Attach department names (inner join)